Reviews

 GPU and SSD Performance

-This AMD Radeon Graphics core display is also built with a 7nm process, equipped with 512 stream processors, 512MB DDR4 video memory, 128bit video memory width, and 42.7GB/s total video memory bandwidth.
-The GPU test results are not exactly on par with many options in the market, nevertheless, it is just enough for users who need this laptop for business or academic works.
+This AMD Radeon graphics card is also built on a 7nm process and has 512 stream processors, 512MB DDR4 video memory, and 128-bit video memory bandwidth.
+Although the GPU test results do not compare favorably with many products on the market, they are sufficient for those who need this laptop for business or academic purposes.

 Lenovo ThinkPad T14 Gen 2 3DMARK